Chase Isbell

 Books: What We've Become by darlene anita scott

-Blog Editor Chase Isbell interviews Shenandoah contributor darlene anita scott on her poetry chapbook What We’ve Become, a collection about love.
+Blog Editor Chase Isbell interviews Shenandoah contributor darlene anita scott about her poetry chapbook What We’ve Become, a collection about love.

 An Interview with Jean-Luc Bouchard, Shenandoah's New Creative Nonfiction Editor

-Blog Editor Chase Isbell interviews Jean-Luc Bouchard on his new position as Creative Nonfiction Editor for Shenandoah.
+Blog Editor Chase Isbell interviews Jean-Luc Bouchard about his new position as Creative Nonfiction Editor for Shenandoah.